Vortetty/Light/README.md

-# Mindustryalization
+# Light
-A mod about making everything for speed and efficiency
+A mod about making everything for speed and efficiency with light.

+# Dark
+Another mod i am working on, not released yet, link will be here though.

 ## Wiki